 Our current members list:

 Asbestos Awareness & Support Cymru (AASC) is an independent charity that supports victims of asbestos related illnesses and their families in Wales.
 AASC provides a dedicated contact number with an answering service that is available 24 hours per day, 365 days per year, offering a signposting service and a listening ear.
-In addition to offering support, information and guidance, AASC also facilitates a number of events and support group meetings at various locations across South and West Wales throughout the year whilst striving to raise awareness.
+In addition to offering support, information and guidance, AASC also facilitates a number of events and support group meetings at various locations across Wales throughout the year whilst striving to raise awareness.

 Contact: firstname.lastname@example.org, 01495 272479

 Asbestos in Schools examines the extent, type and condition of asbestos in schools and the risks to the occupants.

 The Joint Union Asbestos Committee (JUAC) was founded in 2010 and aims to protect education workers by raising awareness of asbestos in schools and promoting improved management of asbestos in education sector buildings.

 The Asbestos Victims Support Groups Forum UK (AVSGF-UK) is an umbrella organisation representing asbestos victims support groups.
 The Forum's main purpose is to work collectively to provide one voice for asbestos victims.